-During the thirteen week periods ended January 1, 2022 and January 2, 2021, the effective income tax rate was 15.7% and 5.5%, respectively.
-The Company's higher effective tax rate for the thirteen week period ended January 1, 2022 was primarily due to the ratio of the discrete impact of excess tax benefits from share-based payments to income from continuing operations being lower in the thirteen week period ended January 1, 2022 resulting from an increase in income from continuing operations before income taxes for the same thirteen week period.
-The Company's effective income tax rate of 15.7% for the thirteen week period ended January 1, 2022 was lower than the federal statutory tax rate of 21%, primarily due to the discrete impact of excess tax benefits associated with share-based payments during the first quarter of fiscal 2022.
+During the thirteen week periods ended April 2, 2022 and April 3, 2021, the effective income tax rate was 23.5% and 19.2%, respectively.
+During the twenty-six week periods ended April 2, 2022 and April 3, 2021, the effective income tax rate was 20.1% and 15.3%, respectively.
+The Company's higher effective tax rate for the thirteen week period ended April 2, 2022 is primarily due to a decrease in the impact of the discrete tax benefit associated with share-based payments on the effective tax rate relative to comparable prior-year periods.
+The reduced impact of the discrete tax benefit was the result of an increase in income from continuing operations before income taxes for the same period.
+The Company's effective income tax rate for the twenty-six week period ended April 2, 2022 was lower than the federal statutory tax rate of 21% primarily due to the discrete impact of excess tax benefits associated with share-based payments through the first half of fiscal 2022, partially offset by an increase in the Company's net interest deduction limitation pursuant to IRC Section 163(j).

 The Company and its subsidiaries file income tax returns in the U.S. federal jurisdiction and various state, local and foreign jurisdictions.
 The Company is no longer subject to U.S. federal examinations for years before fiscal 2017.
-The Company is currently under examination for its federal income taxes in Canada for fiscal years 2013 through 2019, in France for fiscal years 2018 through 2019 and in Germany for fiscal years 2014 through 2017.
-The Company expects the examinations in France to be completed during fiscal 2022.
+The Company is currently under examination for its federal income taxes in Canada for fiscal years 2013 through 2019, and in Germany for fiscal years 2014 through 2017.
 In addition, the Company is subject to state income tax examinations for fiscal years 2015 and later.

-Unrecognized tax benefits at January 1, 2022 and September 30, 2021, the recognition of which would have an impact on the effective tax rate for each fiscal year, amounted to \$18.5 million and \$19.1 million, respectively.
-The Company classifies all income tax-related interest and penalties as income tax expense, which were not material for the thirteen week periods ended January 1, 2022 and January 2, 2021.
-As of January 1, 2022 and September 30, 2021, the Company accrued \$4.9 million, respectively, for the potential payment of interest and penalties.
+Unrecognized tax benefits at April 2, 2022 and September 30, 2021, the recognition of which would have an impact on the effective tax rate for each fiscal year, amounted to \$18.6 million and \$19.1 million, respectively.
+The Company classifies all income tax-related interest and penalties as income tax expense, which were not material for the twenty-six week periods ended April 2, 2022 and April 3, 2021.
+As of April 2, 2022 and September 30, 2021, the Company accrued \$5.0 million and \$4.9 million, respectively, for the potential payment of interest and penalties.
 Within the next 12 months, it is reasonably possible that unrecognized tax benefits could be reduced by approximately \$3.8 million.
 Any increase in the amount of unrecognized tax benefits within the next 12 months is not expected to be material.

-11. FAIR VALUE MEASUREMENTS
+12. FAIR VALUE MEASUREMENTS